 Indigenous students account for approximately 10% of the school population.
 Teacher aides are employed to support Indigenous education.
 Both the Aboriginal and Torres Strait flags are recognised and used at school.
-We currently employ an Indigenous Community Education Councillor at our school one day per week.

 INTERVIEWS

 To discuss what your child is being taught or how they are being taught, interviews can be arranged.
 Avoid catching the teacher at the start of the day (eg: 8:45am) as the teachers are usually preparing for the day's lessons and welcoming children.
 Appointments may be arranged by speaking with the teacher via the office where a suitable time can be arranged.
 In this way, you can be guaranteed of the teacher's full attention, with limited interruptions.
 Interviews provide an effective way of really understanding your child's current abilities.
 Use of work samples, test results and criteria sheets can be used by the teacher to show parents first hand their child's progress.
 Formal Parent/Teacher interviews are organised twice a year at the end of Term 1 & 3.